December 5, 2025

 }

-Note that sd_id_get_first_byte() never touches the global string dictionary.
+The important optimisationhere is that sd_id_get_first_byte() never touches the global string dictionary.
 Extracting the first string byte from the ID is just a matter of bit manipulation.

 Assuming a uniform distribution of ~100 printable ASCII characters, the probability of two strings sharing the same starting byte is roughly 1%.
 This means we avoid the expensive dictionary lookup 99% of the time.
 With Unicode, this probability drops even further, making dictionary access a rare exception.

+Of course, this is a simplification.
+In reality, the distribution of first bytes is not uniform.
 If we were to sort a set of URLs with this technique, it would not bring any benefit since all strings start with h.

 Short String Inlining (SSI)

 Avoiding lookups to the global dictionary is a great way to make the ustr atom efficient.
+Do you know what is even more efficient?
+Not using the global dictionary at all.

 For strings up to 7 bytes (plus at least one null terminator) we can store the string directly in the 64-bit ID.
 No dictionary storage needed.